tpaviot/ProcessScheduler/docs/solving.md

 3. The solver takes too long to complete and exceeds the allowed `max_time`.
 The `solve` method returns False.

 4. The solver successes in finding a schedule that satisfies all the constraints.
-The `solve` method returns the solution as a JSON dictionary.
+The `solve` method returns the solution, which can be rendered as a Gantt chart or a JSON string.

 !!! note

-   If the solver fails to give a solution, increase the `max_time` (case 3) or remove some constraints (cases 1 and 2).
+    If the solver fails to give a solution, increase the `max_time` (case 2) or remove some constraints (case 1).

 ## Find another solution